aws/aws-iot-device-sdk-embedded-C/README.md

 ## Metrics

-Within the MQTT Demo, Users have the ability to report Operating System, Hardware Platform and MQTT Client information to AWS IoT by sending a specially formatted string in the username field of the MQTT CONNECT packet.
+Within the MQTT Demo, users have the ability to report operating System, hardware platform and MQTT Client information to AWS IoT by sending a specially formatted string in the username field of the MQTT CONNECT packet.

 ### Format